leaslive/GeneticsandGenomics/README.md

 genotypes.vcf
 annotations.txt

-In the project’s root directory (the directory that contains analysis.ipynb), create a new folder named: data The directory structure should look like this:
+In the project’s root directory (the directory that contains analysis.ipynb), create a new folder named data.
+The directory structure should look like this:

 project_root/